 A support group for the partners of adults with ADHD?
-That struck many people as a strange concept in 2003, when I advanced it in the essay below.
+That struck many people as a strange concept in 2003, when I advanced it in an essay that went “viral”.
+(I include it below.
+You’ll also find a link to the podcast of this post.)

 A few years after I founded the first group for the “partners of”, I felt compelled to educate the public and the profession by writing the essay for our local CHADD newsletter.
 It circulated widely online at the time.
-(Remember, the Internet then wasn’t what it is today.
+(Remember, this was 2003!
+The Internet wasn’t what it is today.
 No social media.
 No blogs, at least on Adult ADHD.
 Google in its infancy.
 Think more grassroots than commercial.)

-Five years later, in 2008, my first book expanded upon the importance of including the partner in any treatment (especially medication) for the ADHD adult—and of striving for an equitable approach in couple therapy.
+Four years later, in 2008, my first book expanded this theme.
+That is, the importance of including the partner in the evaluation and treatment (especially medication) for the ADHD adult.

-Current research now points to a “bi-directional” effect from living with an untreated mental-health condition.
-That is, it creates stress for the individual, and that stress can exacerbate the condition.
+In 2016, my second book presented an equitable couple-therapy model.
+This is in keeping with research pointing to a “bi-directional” effect from living with an untreated mental-health condition.
+That is, ADHD can creates stress for the individual who has it, and that stress can exacerbate the condition.
 Stress in relationships, on the job, with money, and with children.
 Even if only for the benefit of the ADHD partner, holistic treatment is crucial.

-Still, sadly, most prescribers and therapists seem not to have gotten the memo—or at least read it.
+Still, sadly, most prescribers and therapists fail to get it.
 As a result, many adults with ADHD don’t receive the treatment they deserve.
 That affects every aspect of their lives, including employment, health, intimate relationships, and parenting.

 Psychologist Arthur L. Robin, Phd, and I incorporated this “bi-directional” evidence-based knowledge to our ADHD couple-therapy model.
 See Q&A with the Experts: Adult ADHD-Focused Couple Therapy™